Skip to main content

 Shaping Europe’s digital future

-General-Purpose AI Code of Practice
+Drawing-up a General-Purpose AI Code of Practice

-The European AI Office is facilitating the drawing-up of the Code, chaired by independent experts, involving nearly 1000 stakeholders, as well as EU Member States representatives, European and international observers.
+The European AI Office facilitated the drawing-up of the General-Purpose AI Code of Practice.
+The process was chaired by independent experts, involved nearly 1000 stakeholders, as well as EU Member States representatives, European and international observers.

 Why a Code of Practice for General-Purpose AI?

 General-purpose AI (GPAI) models can perform a wide range of tasks and are becoming the basis for many AI systems in the EU.
 Some of these models could carry systemic risks if they are very capable or widely used.
-To ensure safe and trustworthy AI, the AI Act puts in place rules for providers of such models.
+To ensure safe and transparent AI, the AI Act puts in place rules for providers of such models.
 This includes transparency and copyright-related rules.
 For models that may carry systemic risks, providers should assess and mitigate these risks.

-How is the Code of Practice being drawn-up?
+How was the Code of Practice drawn-up?

-The Code is drafted in an inclusive and transparent process, with a variety of interested stakeholders involved: general-purpose AI model providers, downstream providers, industry organisations, civil society, rightsholders and other entities, as well as academia and independent experts.
+The Code was drafted in an inclusive and transparent process, with a variety of interested stakeholders involved: general-purpose AI model providers, downstream providers, industry organisations, civil society, rightsholders and other entities, as well as academia and independent experts.

-Close involvement of EU Member States representatives is ensured throughout the process, via the AI Board.
+Close involvement of EU Member States representatives was ensured throughout the process, via the AI Board.
 The AI Office also invited other public bodies and agencies from all over the world working on risk assessment and mitigation for general-purpose AI models to the Plenary as observers.

 Template for the summary of training data